 The Total Dissolved Gas (TDG) predictions begin with querying the Columbia River DART database for dissolved gas percentage data for Chief Joseph (CHJ), Lower Granite (LWG), and Dworshak (DWR) dams, and observed spill data for DWR.
 This observed data is used in conjunction with historical monthly TDG mean values at CHJ, LWG and DWR to produce output gas profiles for each of these dams for the whole year.
 Missing or invalid data points at the beginning of the series are filled in using the first valid data point; holes between valid data points are linearly interpolated between the two surrounding data points; and missing data after the last valid data point are filled in with historical mean values.
 The output gas profiles are used as direct input to the CRiSP model of dissolved gas at several headwater locations: Columbia Headwater, Lower Granite Pool, and North Fork Clearwater Headwater.
 The TDG forecasts rely on the results of the temperature predictions for temperature data and the flow forecast files for the flow and spill.
-The total dissolved gas forecasts are produced for each dam by running CRiSP and generating gas production at all the dams in the basin.
+The TDG forecasts in particular are sensitive to predicted flows and planned spill.
+The TDG forecasts are produced for each dam by running CRiSP and generating gas production at all the dams in the basin.

-Total Dissolved Gas forecasts were made each time a new flow forecast file was made available to CBR.
-Sample predictions versus the 2001 observed total dissolved gas data for five monitoring sites are shown in Appendix I. Generally, the predictions became more accurate as the season went on and more observed data for 2001 became available.
+TDG forecasts were made each time a new flow forecast file was made available to CBR.
+Sample predictions versus the 2002 observed total dissolved gas data for five monitoring sites are shown in Appendix I. Generally, the predictions became more accurate as the season went on and more observed data for 2002 became available.
 This is shown by the plots in Appendix J that are analogous to the prediction success plots shown for temperature.
 The forecasts used observed dissolved gas data, predicted spill at upstream dam(s), and temperature profile output from the temperature algorithm to anticipate dissolved gas concentrations.
-It failed to predict the spikes in dissolved gas as a result of unanticipated spill.
-There are some curious results for mid-Snake River monitoring sites, but the scale that the plots are made on is drawn to maximize the differences within the plot.